 Looking for that great last minute gift?
-Have you thought of giving the gift of travel this holiday season?
-Our resident travel expert in Canada, Brian Simpson, has some tips to help you out.
+Why not give the gift of travel this holiday season?
+Here are a few tips to help you out.

 Keeping a secret is never easy, but with a little planning and creativity, you can get the job done.
 First of all, it will help to work with the recipient’s family, friends and even co-workers.
 They’ll likely be more than happy to be “in on the secret” and help you out.
 Bosses and co-workers can help with ensuring the recipient can get the time off, while friends and family can give you insight into what dates may not work.
 They can also find out if there are any trips already planned and can also help you obtain things like passport information.
 Let your trusted accomplices in on the plan and fingers-crossed, the reaction when you give the gift will be well worth the sneaking around.